Internationalization Puzzles

 The audit trail fixer

-“TOPlap” keeps audit trails on all modifications made to its records.
+TOPlap keeps audit trails on all modifications made to its records.
 This audit trail keeps track, for example, each time you change the status of a record.
 Later you could run a report and find out how long this record was in a certain state.

-Now it turns out that there was a small bug in the software, that made some of the audit trails unreliable.
+Now it turns out that there was a small bug in the software, that made some of the audit trails unreliable1.
 For example, the report may show that a record was in state X for 1720 minutes, but in actuality it was only 1360 minutes.
 We are going to write a script to recalculate audit trails for affected customers.

 Fixing the audit trails is not simple.
 One major challenge is that all timestamps are kept as local times with a GMT offset.
 Unfortunately, GMT offsets are not time zones.
-The difference between time zones and GMT offsets is subtle but important: with just a GMT offset, you can’t know if you have to apply daylight savings time changes, or not.
+The difference between time zones and GMT offsets is subtle but important: with just a GMT offset, you can't know if you have to apply daylight saving time changes, or not.

-Through a lucky coincidence, it is possible to deduce timezones in this particular scenario.
+Through a lucky coincidence, it is possible to deduce time zones in this particular scenario.
 You see, we know that only two customers were affected by this bug: 1.
 FaxSchool, the Halifax school board, and 2.
 El Universidad Libre de Santiago (EULS).
-That means that each timestamp can be one of two timezones:
+That means that each timestamp can be one of two time zones:

 Based on the time of year and GMT offset, we can make a pretty good guess.

-In the test-input below, you see three columns.
-The first column is the timestamp (with GMT offset) that we want to ‘fix’.
+In the test input below, you see three columns.
+The first column is the timestamp (with GMT offset) that we want to 'fix'.
 The second column is the correct audit trail duration in minutes.
 The third column is the wrong audit trail duration in minutes.
-To arrive at the correct time, we must substract the incorrect minutes and then add again the correct minutes.
-The resulting timestamp must, of course, be converted to local time again, because otherwise we’d risk subtle bugs elsewhere in the system.
+To arrive at the correct time, we must subtract the incorrect minutes and then add again the correct minutes.
+The resulting timestamp must, of course, be converted to local time again, because otherwise we'd risk subtle bugs elsewhere in the system.

 2012-11-05T09:39:00.000-04:00 969 3358